repne/resume/resume.md

 I've been working as a web developer at (<abbr title="JustGiving, London, United Kingdom">JustGiving, 2013-</abbr>) after having moved to London.

 #### 2012-2013 ####
-I took a long break from the IT world this summer and picked up many sports like sailing and bicycling (I bought a bicycle and travelled from Milan, Italy to Santander, Spain in 20 days, 1842 Km -_-).
+I took a long break from the computers this summer and picked up many sports like sailing and cycling (I bought a bicycle and travelled from Milan, Italy to Santander, Spain in 20 days, 1842 Km -_-).
 But I've also been experimenting with the new Windows 8 metro style apps (**Javascript**, **CSS**, **HTML5**), studying **Redis** source code (I had this crazy idea about a Linux kernel module that miserably failed) and increased my knowledge about UX and UI design.

 #### Job 3 ####